Wift2/WIFT-web-app/README.md

 ### Development Mode

-The application includes a development mode bypass for local development without AWS setup:
+The application includes a development mode bypass for immediate local development without any AWS setup:

 ```bash
 # Quick start - no AWS configuration needed